History of swimming: Modern era

+Swimming pool at Lyndhurst estate in Tarrytown, New York, United States, constructed in 1911 (photo c.
+1920).
+Known as "Helen's Bath," it was built by the estate owner, prominent philanthropist Helen Miller Shepard (in the boat), who opened it to the public.
+The pool had full-time lifeguards (shown in the photo); swimming instructions were provided to local boys and girls.
+Helen's decision to build a publicly accessible pool was prompted by the 1904 General Slocum tragedy.

 Boy Scouts become a very important part of the lives of Victorian and Edwardian children in Great Britain.
 Swimming was implemented as a requirement to earn certain titles and badges.
 As of 1911, in order for a Boy Scout to earn the title of First Class Scout, they had to swim 50 yards.
 There were three scout badges that required swimming ability during this period: the Coast Guard Badge, which required a knowledge of swimming and the ability to resuscitate a drowning victim; the Seaman Badge, which required swimming 50 yards while fully clothed; and the Swimmer and Life Saver Badge, which required diving, swimming 50 yards fully clothed, throwing a lifeline onto a buoy, and performing two methods of rescue for drowning victims.
 Boy Scouts kept a focus on swimming as both a life-saving skill, and something that everyone should learn how to do.
 These requirements changed in 1912, where in order to accommodate those with health problems, the swimming portion was removed from the First Class Scout title.
 Despite requirements being removed, Boy Scouts were still eligible for and encouraged to compete in swimming competitions, like the Otter Swimming Club Challenge Shield, the Boy Scout Team Swimming Championship of London, and the Darnell Challenge Cup for Swimming and Life Saving.